How much should I ask for a DUI personal injury claim

 Non-Economic Damages Calculation

 How much should I ask for a DUI personal injury claim when pain and suffering matter?
-Non-economic damages typically equal 1.5x to 5x your economic losses, depending on injury severity.
-Serious injuries like traumatic brain damage, spinal cord injuries, or permanent disfigurement warrant higher multipliers.
+Non-economic damages are often assessed in relation to documented economic losses and the severity of the injuries.
+Factors such as the nature of the injury, recovery timeline, and long-term limitations are considered when evaluating pain, emotional distress, and reduced quality of life.
 Courts recognize that impaired driving victims experience physical pain, emotional distress, loss of enjoyment, and relationship damage.
 1800DUILaws.com helps victims understand their full compensation rights.

 BAC Level and Punitive Damages

 Higher blood alcohol concentration (BAC) levels strengthen personal injury claims.
 When drunk drivers exceed legal limits significantly—especially above 0.15% BAC—victims may qualify for punitive damages.
-These additional awards punish extremely reckless behavior and can double or triple your total compensation.
+In some cases involving particularly reckless conduct, courts may consider additional damages intended to address the severity of the behavior.
+Whether such damages apply depends on the facts of the case and applicable law.
 Courts reserve punitive damages for egregious impaired driving cases involving repeat offenders or exceptionally dangerous conduct.

 Step-by-Step Process: Calculating your DUI injury settlement demand